 So, will a high-protein diet give you kidney disease and cancer?
 As far as kidney disease goes, the research suggests that the answer is no. But when it comes to cancer and longevity, it depends on the overall context of your diet.
 If you’re getting a high percentage of calories from protein, and you eat muscle meats and eggs without glycine-rich foods and organ meats, there is reason to believe you may be at higher risk for cancer.
-Fortunately, if you’re following the advice I outlined in Your Personal Paleo Code and “eating nose-to-tail”, you need not be concerned about eating a high-protein diet.
+Fortunately, if you’re following the advice I outlined in Your Personal Paleo Code (published as The Paleo Cure in paperback in December 2014) and “eating nose-to-tail”, you need not be concerned about eating a high-protein diet.

 How do you feel about the research I presented?
 Are you planning on making any changes to your diet, or have I simply boosted your confidence that your current diet is appropriate?
 Let me know in the comments below!

 Like what you’ve read?
 Sign up for FREE updates delivered to your inbox.I hate spam too.
 Your email is safe with me.